Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Results and discussion

 \subsection{two-body system}

 To model the interactions between two atoms, we use the Lennard-Jones potential,

-which has been widely used in the literature and is an excellent model potential for exploring van der Waals universality in Efimov physics\;\cite{yujunwangPRl2012,Ulmanis2016cslia+,PhysRevA.86.062511,jiawangPRL2012, PhysRevA.90.022106}.
-The Lennard-Jones potential has the van der Waals length and can avoid numerical difficulties in the short range.\;\cite{jiawangPRL2012}.
+which has been widely used in the literature and is an excellent model potential for exploring vdW universality in Efimov physics\;\cite{yujunwangPRl2012,Ulmanis2016cslia,Wang201211,jiawangPRL2012,Naidon20148}.
+The Lennard-Jones potential has the vdW length and can avoid numerical difficulties in the short range.\;\cite{jiawangPRL2012}.
 The parameter $\gamma_{ij}$ in this model potential can be adjusted to give the desired scattering length and number of bound states.
 The values of $C_6$ between two atoms adopted here are listed in Table \ref{t1}.
 By adjusting the parameter $\gamma_{FF}$, we can study the influence of identical fermion interaction near or away from the $p$-wave resonance.
+Table \ref{t1} also lists the mass, two-body vdW dispersion coefficients, vdW length $r_{\text{vdW,FF/FA}}$, and Efimov scaling constant $s_{0}$ of the seven F-F-A systems.